-Further details of the screening of the Opportunity mapping for native woodland creation (Map 4) for likely significant effects on European sites is presented in Appendix B. This includes information on those sites were no likely significant effect was predicted (sites highlighted in bold in Table 5 above).
+Further details of the screening of the Native Woodland Creation Opportunities map for likely significant effects on European sites is presented in Appendix B. This includes information on those sites were no likely significant effect was predicted (sites highlighted in bold in Table 5 above).